-Research conducted by Dr. Dean Ornish, MD, revealed that a holistic approach to health helped reverse heart disease, de-clogging arteries and increasing blood flow.
+Research conducted by Dr. Dean Ornish, MD, revealed that a holistic approach with natural health remedies to health helped reverse heart disease, de-clogging arteries and increasing blood flow.
 Ornish prescribed a group of prostate cancer patients a healthy lifestyle program (including moderate aerobic exercise, yoga or meditation, a weekly support group session, and a low-fat vegan diet).
 After a year, not only were markers indicating the presence of prostate cancer decreased, but the genes that promote heart disease, prostate cancer, breast cancer, colon cancer, and diabetes were “turned off.”

 The research reveals promising health benefits by incorporating alternative practices into a treatment and prevention plan, in addition to regular doctor visits and traditional medicine.
 Here are some popular practices you may consider adding to your own health regimen to help boost immunity, reduce stress and fight disease.

 The ancient Chinese practice of inserting very thin needles into your skin at certain points on your body to influence energy flow (or “chi”) is being used to help relieve dozens of ailments.

 “The benefits of acupuncture in a hectic lifestyle are endless,” says Dr. Gabrielle Francis, naturopathic doctor, chiropractor, licensed acupuncturist and certified massage therapist.
 “I’ve used the technique to treat clients recovering from addiction, reducing cravings, lessening withdrawal symptoms, combating anxiety and depression, bolstering creativity, improving sleep, relieving pain, eliminating constipation, alleviating headaches, stopping smoking, and beating jet lag, fatigue, and insomnia.”

 Plants are often recognized for their healing and therapeutic properties, and are a strong focus in homeopathic medicine.